 Each year, the population of Travelers Rest more than doubles when the Swamp Rabbit 5K takes route in May.
 Like any race, each runner has a special story.
 In 2015, about a dozen women from the Salvation Army Women’s Refuge trained for this run/walk, dubbing themselves “Team Almighty.”

-Lauren Leffler, MD, a GHS orthopaedic surgery resident, visited the shelter and offered to help with training.
+Lauren Leffler, MD, a Prisma Health orthopaedic surgery resident, visited the shelter and offered to help with training.
 Dr. Leffler walked and ran with the women leading up to the race.

 Roger C. Peace Rehabilitation Hospital’s recreational therapists, along with local volunteers with experience playing hockey, conducted sled hockey clinics during the winter.
 The sport allows people with disabilities to play ice hockey while seated on a sled with hockey blades.